Adélard Godbout: Legacy

-Observers are divided about the significance of Godbout's legacy.
-Lacking the oratory skills of Duplessis, his main political competitor, Godbout is sometimes judged very severely.

-Federalists stress the importance progressive precedents that were set under Godbout's premiership.

-Autonomists on the other hand criticize him for taking a weak stance in the matters of the province's autonomy.

-More nuanced analysis claim that, being in power during World War II, he served in a difficult time, despite the shortcomings of his relations with the federal government.
+Observers are divided on the significance of Godbout's legacy.
+Lacking the oratory skills of Duplessis, his main political competitor, Godbout is sometimes judged severely.
+Federalists stress the importance of the progressive precedents set under Godbout's premiership.
+Autonomists on the other hand criticize him for taking a weak stance on provincial autonomy.
+More nuanced analyses argue that, being in power during World War II, he governed in a difficult time, despite the shortcomings in his relations with the federal government.

 In his 2000 film entitled Traître ou Patriote, filmmaker Jacques Godbout, Adélard's nephew, lamented what he perceived as a lack of public knowledge about his uncle's work and premiership.

-On September 27, 2007, in a ceremony attended by Premier Jean Charest, a former electrical power station in Montréal, at the corner of Wellington and Queen streets, known as Poste Central-1 was named in honour of Godbout.
-A bust of Godbout by sculptor Joseph-Émile Brunet (1893–1977) has been installed at the site.
+On September 27, 2007, a former electrical power station in Montréal, at the corner of Wellington and Queen streets, known as Poste Central-1, was named in Godbout's honour in a ceremony attended by Premier Jean Charest.
+A bust of Godbout by sculptor Joseph-Émile Brunet was installed at the site.

-For his contribution to the field of agriculture and the advancement or rural Quebec in general, Mr. Godbout was posthumously inducted to Canadian Agricultural Hall of Fame in 1962 and to the Agricultural Hall of Fame of Quebec in 1992.
+For his contribution to agriculture and the advancement of rural Quebec, Godbout was posthumously inducted into the Canadian Agricultural Hall of Fame in 1962 and into the Agricultural Hall of Fame of Quebec in 1992.

-Elections as party leader

-He lost the 1936 election, won the 1939 election, lost the 1944 election and lost the 1948 election.